Safiyah-Abiala/Space-mission-global-trend/README.md

 #### Insights

 - **Russia and the USA lead global space missions**, reflecting their long history in space exploration.
-- Kazakhstan appears prominently due to **launch facilities such as Baikonur Cosmodrome**.
+- Kazakhstan appears prominently.
-- China has grown rapidly in recent decades and is becoming a **major space power**.
+- China has grown rapidly in recent decades.

 ---